The Syrian Civil War’s Never-Ending Endgame

 The Syrian civil war that has decimated the country for more than a decade, provoking a regional humanitarian crisis and drawing in actors ranging from the United States to Russia, has been drawing inexorably to a conclusion for years now.
 President Bashar al-Assad, with the backing of Iran and Russia, has emerged militarily victorious from the conflict, which began after his government violently repressed civilian protests in 2011.
 The armed insurgency that followed soon morphed into a regional and global proxy war that, at the height of the fighting, saw radical Islamist groups, including the Islamic State, seize control over vast swathes of the country.
 They subsequently lost almost all the territory they controlled in the face of sustained counteroffensives by pro-government forces as well as a U.S.-led coalition of Western militaries.

 Though the fighting has waned in the past few years, parts of the country—such as the northwestern Idlib region—remain outside of government control.
-In early 2020, the Syrian army’s Russian-backed campaign to retake Idlib from the last remaining armed opposition groups concentrated there resulted in clashes with Turkish forces deployed to protect Ankara’s client militias.
-The skirmishes were a reminder that the conflict, though winding down, could still flare back up and escalate.
-The situation in the northeast also remains volatile following the removal of U.S. forces from the border with Turkey, with Turkish, Syrian and Russian forces all now deployed in the region, alongside proxies and Syrian Kurdish militias.
+Periodic skirmishes there are a reminder that the conflict, though winding down, could still flare back up and escalate.
+The situation in the northeast also remains volatile, with Turkish, Syrian and Russian forces all now deployed in the region, alongside proxies and Syrian Kurdish militias.
+Now the Israel-Hamas war has added another potential flashpoint, with Iran-backed militias in Syria having already targeted U.S. forces still operating there.

-The return to high-intensity fighting in Idlib in 2020 created yet another humanitarian crisis, sending waves of refugees toward the Turkish border and adding to the war’s already staggering humanitarian cost.
+The war’s humanitarian cost has been staggering.
 The estimated death toll is 400,000 people, but it could actually be much higher.
 And at various points in the conflict, more than half of the country’s population was displaced.
-The United Nations Refugee Agency estimates that 5.6 million people have fled Syria since the fighting started, putting a significant strain on neighboring countries as well as Europe.
+The United Nations Refugee Agency estimates that more than 5 million people have fled Syria since the fighting started, putting a significant strain on neighboring countries as well as Europe.
 Even as the conflict winds down, it is unclear when or if they will be able to return.

-Once the war finally comes to an end, Assad will still face the challenge of rebuilding the country, including areas where he allegedly deployed chemical weapons against his own citizens.
+Once the war finally comes to an end, Assad will still face the challenge of rebuilding the country.
 The question of who will foot the bill remains an open one.
 The U.S. and European countries are loath to work with Assad, and Russia’s invasion of Ukraine makes it unlikely the U.S. and its Western partners will cooperate with Moscow either.
 And Moscow is unlikely to take on the costs of reconstruction, which the United Nations has estimated at $250 billion.
-Former U.S. President Donald Trump was eager to distance the U.S. from the situation in Syria, but President Joe Biden has yet to articulate his approach to a conflict whose endpoint seems, as ever, vaguely visible on the horizon, but whose destructive impact is clear and present.
+Former U.S. President Donald Trump was eager to distance the U.S. from the situation in Syria, while President Joe Biden has all but ignored the conflict.

 WPR has covered the Syrian civil war in detail and continues to examine key questions about what will happen next.
-Can Russia force the Assad regime to make key institutional reforms to satisfy Western nations’ conditions for helping to fund Syria’s reconstruction?
+Will the Assad regime be able to turn its regional reintegration into funding for Syria’s reconstruction?
 What role will Iran and the militias it supports continue to play in the country?
-And how will the Biden administration approach a conflict that no longer commands attention in the U.S.?
+And will the U.S. ever withdraw its forces from Syria, now that the conflict no longer commands popular attention?
 Below are some of the highlights of WPR’s coverage.

 Our Most Recent Coverage